God is love and hates evil

 We see the appeal of being able to create a ranking system that benefit ourselves, like religious, gender, or moral status

-Or perhaps the ability to pervert noble ideas like forgiveness and unconditional love into tools to shame others into absolving ourselves or those in positions of power from the responsibility of the harm or abuse they've caused
+Or perhaps the ability to pervert ideas like forgiveness and love into tools to shame others.

-If we explore with the theory that God is real and has clear standards, then we have to explain away the incredible lack of consistency in every belief
+If God is real and has clear standards, then we have to explain away the lack of consistency in every single belief

-If we explore the theory that people create a god in their own image, and project their hopes and fear onto it, it is far more consistent with reality, and explains the excesses of religion for better
+The theory that people create a god in their own image, and project their hopes and fear onto it, is far more consistent with reality.

 That doesn't mean that a god doesn't exist!